cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 └── testnet-topology.json
 1 directory, 4 files
 ```
-> As you may have noticed, in this example we are planning run a `testnet` node and we have downloaded the configuration files into the `/home/user/cardano/` directory.
-We also see that we have created the `db` directory inside `/home/user/cardano/` succesfully.
-The argument would then look something like this:
+> As you may have noticed, we are planning to run a `testnet` node in this example and have downloaded the configuration files into the `/home/user/cardano/` directory.
+We also see that we have created the `db` directory inside `/home/user/cardano/` successfully.
+The argument would look something like this:
 ```
 --database-path /home/user/cardano/db
 ```
-> Please download and move the configuration files to your cardano directory as shown above to continue following this guide.
+> Please download and move the configuration files to your Cardano directory as shown above to continue following this guide.

-**`--socket-path`** : This expects the path to the `unix socket` or `named pipe` path that the `cardano-node` will use for [IPC (Inter-Process-Communication)](https://en.wikipedia.org/wiki/Inter-process_communication).
+**`--socket-path`**: This expects the path to the `unix socket` or `named pipe` path that the `cardano-node` will use for [IPC (Inter-Process-Communication)](https://en.wikipedia.org/wiki/Inter-process_communication).

-> The `cardano-node` uses **IPC (Inter-Process-Communication)** for communicating with other **Cardano** components like `cardano-cli`, `cardano-wallet` and `cardano-db-sync`.
+> The `cardano-node` uses **IPC (Inter-Process-Communication)** for communicating with other **Cardano** components like `cardano-cli`, `cardano-wallet`, and `cardano-db-sync`.
 In **Linux** and **MacOS** it uses something called [unix sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) and [Named Pipes](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes) in **Windows**.
 >
 > Here is an example `--socket-path` argument for **Linux**:
 ```
 --socket-path /home/user/cardano/db/node.socket
 ```
-> As you can see the argument points to a file since **unix sockets** are represented as files (like everything else in **Linux**).
-In this case we put the socket file in the `db` directory that we have just created before.
+> As you can see, the argument points to a file since **unix sockets** are represented as files (like everything else in **Linux**).
+In this case, we put the socket file in the `db` directory that we have just created before.
 >
 > In **Windows**, the `--socket-path` argument would look something like this:
 ```
 --socket-path "\\\\.\\pipe\\cardano-node-testnet"
 ```
-> As you notice its almost like a network `URI` or a network `Path` than a file, this is a key difference that you will have to be aware depending on your operating system.
-You can replace the string `cardano-node-testnet` in the argument to whatever you like, this example path in particular is used in the [Daedalus Testnet Wallet](https://daedaluswallet.io) for **Windows**.
+> As you may notice, it's like a network `URI` or a network `Path` than a file.
+It is a crucial difference that you will have to be aware of depending on your operating system.
+You can replace the string `cardano-node-testnet` in the argument with whatever you like.
+This example path is used in the [Daedalus Testnet Wallet](https://daedaluswallet.io) for **Windows**.
 >

-**`--host-addr`** : This expects the `IP Address` of the machine that `cardano-node` will be running.
+**`--host-addr`**: This expects the `IP Address` of the machine that `cardano-node` will be running.
 Other nodes will use this address in their `topology.json` file to connect to your node if you are planning to run it as a `relay` node.
 > Here is an example `--host-addr` argument:
 ```
 --host-addr 192.168.0.1
 ```
-> In this case we are expecting nodes in your [LAN (Local Area Network)](https://en.wikipedia.org/wiki/Local_area_network) to be able to connect via `192.168.0.1` assuming that is the `IP Address` of the machine `cardano-node` is running on, replace it with your real `IP Address`.
-If you don't expect or need external nodes to connect to your node then you can use the loopback address `127.0.0.1`.
+> In this case, we expect nodes in your [LAN (Local Area Network)](https://en.wikipedia.org/wiki/Local_area_network) to connect via `192.168.0.1`, assuming that the `IP Address` of the machine `cardano-node` is running on; replace it with your real `IP Address`.
+If you don't expect or need external nodes to connect to your node, you can use the loopback address `127.0.0.1`.
 If you have multiple network interfaces and unsure what to use, you can simply use `0.0.0.0` to accept connections from any network interface.

-**`--port`** : In conjunction with the `IP Address` we will also set the `port` that your `cardano-node` will use for listening to any incoming connection.
+**`--port`**: In conjunction with the `IP Address`, we will also set the `port` that your `cardano-node` will use for listening to any incoming connection.
 > Here is an example `--port` argument:
 ```
 --port 1337
 ```
 > You can choose whatever `port` number you like, but it is recommended to use `port` numbers `1024` and above.
 See [Registered Port](https://www.sciencedirect.com/topics/computer-science/registered-port) for more information.

-**`--config`** : This expects the path to the main configuration file that we have downloaded previously.
+**`--config`**: This expects the path to the main configuration file that we have downloaded previously.
 > Here is an example `--config` argument:
 ```
 --config /home/user/cardano/testnet-config.json